A. J. McCarron: Pre-draft

-Cincinnati Bengals
+Cincinnati Bengals (first stint)

 2014 season

-McCarron was selected by the Cincinnati Bengals in the fifth round of the 2014 NFL draft with the 164th overall pick.
+McCarron was selected by the Cincinnati Bengals in the fifth round (164th overall) of the 2014 NFL draft.
 Along with University of Georgia quarterback Aaron Murray, McCarron's draft value drastically dropped during the draft, as he was the ninth quarterback selected, out of the total 14.
 It was reported that teams felt during pre-draft interviews that he came across cocky and over-confident.
 When asked what his best attribute was during an interview at the combine, McCarron responded, "Winning!"

 On May 22, 2014, the Bengals signed McCarron to a four-year, $2.4 million contract with a $181,652 signing bonus.
-In August 2014, he was placed on the reserve/non-football injury list due to shoulder soreness, meaning that McCarron would miss at least the first six weeks of the 2014 season.
+On August 30, he was placed on the reserve/non-football injury list due to shoulder soreness, meaning that McCarron would miss at least the first six weeks of the 2014 season.
 With Andy Dalton entrenched as the starting quarterback for the Bengals, and veteran Jason Campbell as his backup, the Bengals did not plan for McCarron to see significant playing time during his rookie season.
-On December 9, 2014, McCarron was activated after linebacker Vontaze Burfict was placed on injured reserve.
+On December 9, McCarron was activated after linebacker Vontaze Burfict was placed on injured reserve.

 2015 season

 McCarron was named the backup quarterback to begin the season after beating out Keith Wenning and Terrelle Pryor during training camp.

-During a Week 9 31–10 victory over the Cleveland Browns, McCarron appeared in his first career game.
+During a Week 9 31–10 victory over the Cleveland Browns, McCarron made his NFL debut.
 Three weeks later, he completed his first career pass attempt for a three-yard completion in a 31–7 victory over the St. Louis Rams.
-In the next game, McCarron completed two of three passes for 19 yards in a 37–3 road victory over the Browns.
+In the next game, McCarron completed two of three passes for 19 yards during a 37–3 blowout road victory over the Browns.

-On December 13, 2015, starting quarterback Dalton fractured the thumb on his throwing hand while trying to make a tackle in the first quarter against the Pittsburgh Steelers.
-Although the Steelers won 33–20, McCarron came in and recorded 280 passing yards, two touchdowns, and two interceptions.
+During Week 14 against the Pittsburgh Steelers, starting quarterback Dalton fractured the thumb on his throwing hand while trying to make a tackle in the first quarter.
+McCarron came in and finished the 33–20 loss with 280 passing yards, two touchdowns, and two interceptions.
 The following week, McCarron became the first Alabama quarterback to win an NFL game since Jeff Rutledge of the New York Giants in 1987.
 In his first career start against the San Francisco 49ers, McCarron completed 15-of-21 passes for 192 yards and a touchdown during the 24–14 road victory.
-The following week against the Denver Broncos, he threw for 200 yards and a touchdown in a 20–17 overtime road loss.
+The following week against the Denver Broncos on Monday Night Football, he threw for 200 yards and a touchdown in the 20–17 overtime road loss.
 During the regular season finale against the Baltimore Ravens, McCarron recorded 160 passing yards and two touchdowns in the 24–16 victory.

-During the Wild Card Round against the Steelers, McCarron completed 23-of-41 passes for 212 yards, a touchdown, and an interception in the narrow 18–16 loss, ending their season.
+McCarron finished the 2015 season with 854 passing yards, six touchdowns, and two interceptions in seven games and three starts.
+The Bengals finished atop the AFC North with a 12–4 record and qualified for the playoffs as the #3-seed.
+During the Wild Card Round against the Steelers, McCarron completed 23-of-41 passes for 212 yards, a touchdown, and an interception in the narrow 18–16 loss.